-I had to laugh when I saw your post; I use to live out that way (lara) so know the roads out thorough Little River, Ballaing, Anakie reasonably well - but it doesn't take much to get lost out there and even the "good" roads are fair showtime!!!
+I had to laugh when I saw your post; I use to live out that way (lara) so know the roads out thorough Little River, Ballaing, Anakie reasonably well - but it doesn't take much to get lost out there and even the "good" roads are fair !!
+BAN ME NOW FOR SWEARING !!!!!
 As you said though, atleast it didn't rain!

 My Training & Racing Blog -->http://mountainbikemediocrity.wordpress.com/